 Spongy Moth (Lymantria Dispar)

-Since 2021, the City has experienced an increase in spongy moth (formerly known as gypsy moth) populations.
+In 2021, the City experienced an increase in spongy moth (formerly known as gypsy moth) populations in concentrated areas of the city.
 Spongy moth is an invasive pest that is capable of feeding on over 300 different species of trees and plants, however, their preferred species are oaks.
 While healthy trees can withstand and recover from mild defoliation, stressed trees are more likely to succumb to high levels of defoliation during these outbreak years.

-Based on the severity of the outbreak in 2021, the City implemented an aerial spray of the core impacted area in the Forest Preserve located in the Dee-Devon Woods area, commonly referred to as Southwest Woods in spring of 2022.
-While control of the pest was successful in the treatment area, the pest has naturally spread into adjacent residential properties resulting in defoliation of mature oak trees and nuisance caterpillars impacting the quality of life of our residents.
+Based on the severity of the outbreak in 2021, the City conducted an aerial spray of the core impacted area located in the Dee-Devon Forest Preserve area, commonly referred to as Southwest Woods in spring of 2022.
+While control of the pest was successful in the treatment area, the pest had naturally spread into adjacent residential properties resulting in defoliation of mature oak trees and nuisance caterpillars impacting the quality of life of our residents.
+This triggered a winter egg mass survey which indicated a very high population of spongy moth present resulting in additional aerial treatments in spring of 2023.

 2023 Spongy Moth Aerial Treatment Map